DiUS/pact-consumer-js-dsl/README.md

 This is only an example on how to use the pact-consumer-js-dsl within Node.
 This is not best practice, but is a good starting point without creating a lengthy example using Grunt or Gulp with Protractor or Karma.

-1. Start pact-mock-service with `bundle exec pact-mock-service -p 1234 -l tmp/pact.log --pact-dir tmp/pacts`
+1. Start pact-mock-service with `bundle exec pact-mock-service start -p 1234 -l tmp/pact.log --pact-dir tmp/pacts`

 1. Run nodejs command to setup pact consumer `node example/nodejs/setup.js`

 1. Run your tests here with whatever you want, like Protractor for e2e testing

 1. Run nodejs command to verify interactions and write pact files `node example/nodejs/teardown.js`

+1. Stop the mock service with `bundle exec pact-mock-service stop -p 1234`

 # Contributing